 The technologies they warrant might evolve; the vendors they attract might change.
 But, these trends will eventually be part of and even catalyze the standardization and acclimatization the tech sector is currently moving into.

-Let us check out which Cloud Computing trends are ruling in 2020.
+Let us check out which cloud computing trends are ruling in 2021.